Magickinder/flashcards/README.md

 # Flashcards

-A website where you can learn a few countries and their capitals with the help of flashcards.
+A webpage where you can learn a few countries and their capitals with the help of flashcards.